 Please see our dedicated rules and regulations page.
 The key document is the building regulations part – h document which can be viewed here.
 As discussed above this stipulates the depth and size of any drainage field, maximum depth 700mm and the need for constant aerobic contact.
 If you decide against using Homeseptic’s services we recommend getting up to speed with the legislation to avoid cowboy installers.
 Also please read this British Water code of practice.

 You also need to be up to speed with the latest legislation relating to effluent run off.
 Check the general binding rules.
 In reality, the future is Sewerage Treatment Plants.
 If you are going to have a whole new system installed we would recommend this option.
 It is highly likely that further legislation is imminent, which will make selling a house with a Septic Tank problematic.
 If you have a Septic Tank that discharges directly to a watercourse this will become illegal from 2020.

 What is the cost of a new soakaway for a septic tank?

 The cost of a new drainage field depends on three factors.
 Access to your property for the right sized machinery, it will take longer and require more labour if we cannot.
 The size of your system, this is driven by the number of people in your household.
 The bigger the discharge, the bigger the soakaway or drainage field needed.
 The type of soil, different types of soil require varying amounts of effort to complete the installation.

 Generally, you are looking at between 3 and 5 thousand pounds for a domestic drainage field.

 How a Septic tank Soakaway system or pit is designed

 Now you hopefully know how big your field or pit needs to be.
 Dig the appropriate number and length of trenches, remember not to dig deeper than 700mm.
 Fill the base with pea shingle and then lay the perforated drainage pipes on top.
 Cover with protective tunnels.
-Connect to output of your Septic Tank.
-Back fill the trenches and re turf.
+Connect to an output of your Septic Tank.
+Backfill the trenches and re-turf.